 It is especially important to retain an experienced defense attorney in the Denver CO area if the prosecutor has offered a plea bargain that includes a jail sentence.
 Plea bargains can be negotiated and mitigated if you have the right attorney on your side.

 Once a person is arrested and put in jail in Denver, they must post a bond in order to be released.
 If charged with domestic violence, a defendant must appear before a judge prior to having a bond set.
 That means and arrest on a Friday, or during the holidays, likely results in staying in jail for days before being released.
 If a person is unable to post a bond, they remain in custody until their case is resolved.
 This can take months or even years.
 Having an experienced attorney relieves you of making desperate decisions in order to get out of jail.
 We will fight to reduce your bond and streamline your case.

 How long will my case stay on my record?

 You may be wondering how long a conviction will remain on your record.
 You may also not realize that even a case that is dismissed remains on your record until and unless you have your record sealed.
 Even though dismissed, having an arrest on your record can affect your ability to get into school, obtain a job, or become a nurse or caretaker.
-We can help you seal or expunge your record even if you were convicted.
+An experienced criminal defense lawyer at Burnham Law can help you seal or expunge your record even if you were convicted.
 Each case is different, and different rules apply to different offenses.
 We know how to seal your record or have convictions expunged.
 We do it quickly so you can move on with your life with a clean record.

 Unless you take calculated steps to have an arrest removed from your record, it can stay forever.
 If you are planning to have your records expunged, it is critical to keep the following points in mind before proceeding forward: